mrkkrp/markkarpov.com/tutorial/megaparsec.md

 Final state: "branch B"
 ```

 With `parser0` we can see that the branch `b` is not tried.
-With `parser1`
+With `parser1`,
-however it is obvious that the final result—the value returned by `get`
+however, it is clear that the final result—the value returned by `get`—comes
-—comes from the branch `a` even though it fails because of `empty` and it is
+from the branch `a`, even though it fails because of `empty` and it is the
-the branch `b` that succeeds (`empty` in the context of parsing means “fail
+branch `b` that succeeds (`empty` in the context of parsing means “fail
 instantly and without any information about what has happened”).
 No
 backtracking happens.

 What to do if we want backtracking custom state in our parser?
-We can
+We can achieve
-provide that if we allow to wrap `ParsecT` *inside* `StateT`:
+that by wrapping `ParsecT` *inside* `StateT`:

 ```haskell
 type MyStack a = StateT MyState (ParsecT Void Text Identity) a
 ```

-Now if we use `(<|>)` in `MyStack` the instance used is that of `StateT`:
+Now if we use `(<|>)` in `MyStack`, the instance used is that of `StateT`:

 ```haskell
 StateT m <|> StateT n = StateT $ \s -> m s <|> n s
 ```

-Which gives us backtracking state and then delegates the rest of the work to
+This gives us backtracking state and then delegates the rest of the work to
-`Alternative` instance of its inner monad—`ParsecT`.
+the `Alternative` instance of its inner monad, `ParsecT`.
 This behavior is
 exactly what we want:

 ```haskell